suggap

 Plot

 In the year 2035, humanoid robots serve humanity, which is protected by the Three Laws of Robotics.
-Del Spooner, a homicide detective in the Chicago Police Department, has come to hate and distrust robots after a robot rescued him from a car crash while allowing a 12-year-old girl to drown based purely on cold logic and odds of survival.
-When Dr. Alfred Lanning, co-founder of U.S. Robotics (USR), falls to his death from his lab office window, a message he left behind requests Spooner be assigned to the case.
-The police declare the death a suicide, but Spooner is skeptical, and CEO Lawrence Robertson, Lanning’s business partner, reluctantly allows him to investigate.
+Del Spooner is a homicide detective in the Chicago Police Department who hates and distrusts robots after one rescued him from a car crash while allowing a 12-year-old girl to drown—based purely on cold logic and odds of survival.
+When Dr. Alfred Lanning, co-founder of U.S. Robotics (USR), falls to his death from his lab office window, a message he left behind requests Spooner be assigned to the case, despite police declaring the death a suicide.
+Spooner is skeptical, and CEO Lawrence Robertson, Lanning's business partner, reluctantly allows him to investigate.